Pangerang

 The Pangerang, also spelt Bangerang and Bangarang, are the Indigenous Australians who traditionally occupied much of what is now north-eastern Victoria stretching along the Murray River to Echuca and into the areas of the southern Riverina in New South Wales.
 They may not have been an independent tribal reality, as Norman Tindale thought, but one of the many Yorta Yorta tribes.
-For the purposes of this article, they are treated separately, according to those sources that maintain the distinction.